Quick links: MyODP PAAutism AidInPA

 I have to obey the Judge’s ruling even if I don’t like it.

-A pencil and a lined piece of paper with the word
+Graphic of a piece of paper with the rules written on it.

 The judge may send me home with specific rules I must follow.